CSR / Environment

 Sharp strives to create a work atmosphere in which all employees can work in good health and thus use their talents to the fullest.
 The company strives to eliminate long work hours and prevent health problems caused by overwork by, for example, strictly controlling overtime work, establishing upper limits for overtime work hours, and setting a stricter standard than that mandated by law for employees working long hours to consult with and receive guidance from a physician.

-Upper limits for overtime work hours are designated in units of one month, six-month average, and one year.
+Upper limits for overtime work hours are designated in units such as one month and fixed periods (annually, for example).
 These upper limits apply to both general staff and managers.
 Every month, the number of hours of overtime per employee is calculated and those who have worked long hours are given individual guidance in efforts to eradicate long work hours.

 Sharp has set a stricter standard than that mandated by law for employees working excessively long hours (over 80 hours per month) to receive consultation and guidance from a physician.
 The goal is to prevent health problems due to overwork through measures such as limiting an employee’s number of work hours.